emilioforrer/haml_coffee_assets/README.md

 ### Basename

-If you don't want to have your directory names under which your template is located to be contained in the JST name, you can configure Haml Coffee n your `config/application.rb` to strip off the path to the file name and only use the basename as JST name:
+If you don't want to have your directory names under which your template is located to be contained in the JST name, you can configure Haml Coffee in your `config/application.rb` to strip off the path to the file name and only use the basename as JST name:

 ```ruby